-In this talk we are going to show how to solve those problems and determine the form of all the timelike supersymmetric solutions of all d = 4 supergravities using the spinor-bilinear method.
+In this talk we are going to show how to solve those problems and determine the general form of all the timelike supersymmetric solutions of all d = 4 supergravities using the spinor-bilinear method.

-Since the timelike supersymmetric solutions of N > 2 turn out to be related to those of N = 2 theories (Hübscher, Meessen & O. (2006)), we briefly review them first.
+One of our main results is that the timelike supersymmetric solutions of N > 2, d = 4 theories are related to those of the N = 2, d = 4 theories found in Hübscher, Meessen & O. (2006).